A guide to directors and officers insurance

 With great power comes even greater responsibility.
 If, as a director or officer, something does go wrong on your watch, you may find yourself personally liable.

-This is where directors and officers insurance – sometimes called 'management liability' or D&O for short – can help.
+This is where directors and officers insurance – sometimes called management liability insurance or simply D&O insurance for short – can help.
 It is designed to cover your personal liability for any mistakes or omissions made while a company director.

 D&O insurance guide